ianstormtaylor/slate/docs/guides/data-model.md

 ## Immutable Objects

-Slate's data model is built out of [`Immutable.js`](https://facebook.github.io/immutable-js/) objects.
-This allows us to make rendering much more performant, and it ensures that we don't end up with hard to track down bugs due to accidentally modifying objects in-place.
+Slate's data model is implemented using [`Immutable.js`](https://facebook.github.io/immutable-js/)  objects to allow more performant rendering and ensure objects cannot be accidentally modified (which are especially tricky bugs to track down).

 Specifically, Slate's models are [`Immutable.Record`](https://facebook.github.io/immutable-js/docs/#/Record) objects, which makes them very similar to JavaScript objects for retrieiving values: